Light Effects panel

 Randomness

-The Randomness parameter can be used to add a bit of randomness to the numbers picked by the drones according to the Output dropdown.
-Each drone is associated with a unique random number between -0.5 and 0.5, this number is multiplied by the randomness parameter, wrapping around the edges of the color ramp as needed, and the result is added to the number that was calculated based on the setting of the Output dropdown.
-This final number is then used to pick the color of the drone from the color ramp.
-Note that the default value of the randomness parameter is zero, which means that the value derived from the Output setting is used as is.
+The Randomness parameter can be used to add a bit of randomness to the numbers picked by the drones according to the Output dropdowns.
+Each drone is associated with a unique random number between -0.5 and 0.5, this number is multiplied by the randomness parameter, wrapping around the edges of the color ramp or image as needed, and the result is added to the number that was calculated based on the setting of the Output dropdowns.
+This final number is then used to pick the color of the drone from the color ramp or image.
+Note that the default value of the randomness parameter is zero, which means that the value derived from the Output settings is used as is.